desimonea/MiaoSomitogenesis2022/README.md

 The following scripts analyze different replicates of somitoid/segmentoid and are similar to each other.

-3. run revision2_*_tracking.m and revision2_somitoid_disp.m to produce output figures into "figure_revision2_segmentoid" or "somitoid"
+3. run revision2_*_tracking.m and revision2_somitoid_disp.m to produce output figures into "MiaoSomitogenesis2022-main/sortingFlows_figures/figure_revision2_segmentoid" or "MiaoSomitogenesis2022-main/sortingFlows_figures/figure_revision2_somitoid"
 This step takes input from "sortingFlows\cell_struct".
-The user be able to run these scripts (for somitoids and segmentoids respectively)
+The user will be able to run these scripts (for somitoids and segmentoids respectively)

 Sample output can be downloaded from: https://drive.google.com/file/d/1wAUL9sT1bplaU9MkZxJR7p-szKSrFHop/view?usp=share_link

 4. For PIV, revision2_segmentoid_piv.m and revision2_somitoid_piv.m are used for generating preliminary PIV outputs and plots.
 They take input from ilastik results and original movies, which are large files that are not included.
 5. revision2_segmentoid_piv_find_offset.m find offsets for removing MESP2- cells, as described in Methods.
+Output of this step is already stored in the "cell_struct" folder.
-6. revision2_somitoid_piv_drawROI.m is used to manually raw ROIs for statistical tests.
+6. revision2_somitoid_piv_drawROI.m is used to manually draw ROIs for statistical tests.
 The generated ROIs are already stored in "cell_struct".
-7. revision2_segmentoid_piv_AD16oct22_1031.m generate final figures for PIV into "figure_revision2_segmentoid_piv", taking inputs from "cell_struct" and "data_tif".
+7. revision2_segmentoid_piv_AD16oct22_1031.m generate final figures for PIV into "MiaoSomitogenesis2022-main/sortingFlows_figures/figure_revision2_segmentoid_piv", taking inputs from "cell_struct" and "data_tif".
-8. revision2_somitoid_piv_AD16oct22.m generate final figures for PIV into "figure_revision2_somitoid_piv", taking inputs from "cell_struct" and "data_tif".
+8. revision2_somitoid_piv_AD16oct22.m generate final figures for PIV into "MiaoSomitogenesis2022-main/sortingFlows_figures/figure_revision2_somitoid_piv", taking inputs from "cell_struct" and "data_tif".

+Finally, source data of all figures from "sortingFlows" are generated and stored in "MiaoSomitogenesis2022-main/excel_data/"